ibm-cloud-docs/monitoring/provision.md

 After you provision an instance,

 * The *Observability* dashboard opens.
 * A service ID is automatically created.
-You can use this service ID to get the Sysdig access key for your instance.
+You can use this service ID to get the access key for your instance.
 The name of the service ID has the following format: `{InstanceName}-key-admin`.

-Next, configure a metric source by adding a Sysdig agent.
-This agent is responsible for collecting and forwarding metrics to Sysdig.
+Next, configure a metric source by adding an agent.
+This agent is responsible for collecting and forwarding metrics to the monitoring instance.

-## Provisioning a Sysdig instance through the CLI
+## Provisioning an instance through the CLI
 {: #provision_cli}

-To provision an instance of Sysdig through the command line, complete the following steps:
+To provision an instance through the command line, complete the following steps:

 1. [Pre-requisite] [Installion of the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
 If the CLI is installed, continue with the next step.